ivos/functional-specification-sample/fsd/order/OrderDetail.md

 - [:Back](#/orders)
 - [:Delete]()

 > Enabled in `#Order.status` `created`.
-Toggles the delete panel below.
+Toggles the delete confirmation panel below.
 The panel is hidden by default.

 - FieldSet: Delete order confirmation
     - [danger: Confirm]() deleting this order.